yizheng-wang/yizheng-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, my name is Yizheng Wang.
-I will be a Ph.D. student in Department of Engineering Mechanics, Tsinghua University (2024), supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) and [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en).
+I am a Ph.D. student in Department of Engineering Mechanics, Tsinghua University (2024-now), supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) and [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en).
 I major in engineering mechanics, mainly doing computational solid mechanics and received my master’s degree supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) (2019-2022) from the Institute of Solid Mechanics (ISM), Department of Engineering Mechanics, Tsinghua University, and Bachelor's degree from Civil Aviation University of China in Tianjin.
 I also worked as a research assistant at [Microsoft Research AI4Science](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) (2022-2023).
-I will come to Bauhaus University as a guest researcher in Weimar supervised by [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en) for AI for mechanics (2023-2024).
+I have came to Bauhaus University as a guest researcher in Weimar supervised by [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en) for AI for mechanics (2023-2024).

 I am majoring in solid mechanics and have rich experience in physical theory, computation, and experiment.
 I mainly focus on solving Partial Differential Equations of solid mechanics based on the physics-informed neural networks(PINNs), operator learning and deep energy method.
 My research interest is AI4Science, specifically AI for mechanics.

 # 🔥 News
+- *2024.08*: &nbsp;🎉🎉 I am enrolled as a Ph.D. student in Tsinghua University!
+- *2024.08*: &nbsp;🎉🎉 I have an oral presentation at [Seminar on Machine Learning and Methodology in Computational Mechanics2024](https://mlcm.dlut.edu.cn/Meeting/Data/List?mid=f9e9c1f1-e7f8-4445-8aa9-b0f4c3eae065&category=hyjs&page=1) conference!
 - *2024.07*: &nbsp;🎉🎉 The paper [DCEM](https://arxiv.org/pdf/2302.01538.pdf) is accepted by IJNME!
 - *2024.07*: &nbsp;🎉🎉 The paper [AI for PDEs in solid mechanics: A review](https://lxjz.cstam.org.cn/cn/article/id/aa8f9d5c-5e44-46d0-843a-95a2495caed9) is accepted by Advances in Mechanics!
 - *2024.06*: &nbsp;🎉🎉 I finish [KINN](https://arxiv.org/abs/2406.11045) and submit to CMAME!